-Undergoing the recognition and enforcement procedure may only result in payment if the debtor owns assets of sufficient value.
+Initiating recognition and enforcement procedures may only result in payment if the debtor owns assets of sufficient value.
 However, publicly available information regarding this issue is scarce.

-The Austrian land register does not permit a search by a specific person's name but only by specific property.
+The Austrian land register does not permit a search by a specific person's name but only by specific properties.
 Therefore, it would only provide useful information as to the registered immovable assets owned by a debtor if such assets have already been identified.

-However, once a foreign executory title has become enforceable in Austria, an attorney representing the creditor is entitled to request information as to whether the debtor owns such assets or not and to identify them.
+Nonetheless, once a foreign executory title has become enforceable in Austria, an attorney representing the creditor is entitled to information as to whether the debtor owns such immovable assets and their identity.